lbonanomi/notes/jira/index.md

 # Assorted Opinions and Maxims for Jira Engineering

 > *In every real man a child is hidden that wants to play.*
->
 > -Friedrich Nietzsche

+## What's this?
+Various hints and instructions for the instalation, engineering and management of Atlassian's Jira project management system.

-If it doesn't need a complete [script](https://github.com/lbonanomi/scripts/tree/master/jira) it ends-up here.
+If it didn't need a complete [script](https://github.com/lbonanomi/scripts/tree/master/jira) it ended-up here.

-## User directories and user management
+### User directories and user management

 **Have a Jira-internal admin user**

-If the LDAP connector fails this will allow an admin to log-in to a running instance to make repairs.
+If the LDAP connector fails for whatever-reason having an internal user will allow an admin to log-in to a running instance to make repairs.

  **Create a duplicate LDAP directory**

-Create a duplicate user directory.
-You can't alter a directory you're logged-into.
+Create a duplicate user directory in a disabled state.
+You can't alter a directory you're logged-in through.

-## Plugins
+### Plugins

 **Installed Jira plugins can be queried with cURL:**